Naha Great Tug-of-War Festival: Build-up

+Tug-of-war

-The main rope, over 1.5 m in diameter, has many smaller diameter, but very long ropes extending from it, and the participants pull these during the contest.
-The contest lasts 30 minutes and the challenge is to pull the other team a total of 5 meters.
-If neither side pulls the other the 5 meters, whichever side has pulled the other the furthest wins.
+The tug of war is an international event with Japanese nationals, American military, and tourists in attendance.
+Anyone can take part.
+The main rope, over 1.5 m in diameter, has 280 very long, but much thinner ropes extending from it.
+It is these ropes that the participants pull these during the contest.
+The contest lasts for a maximum of 30 minutes and the challenge is to pull the other team a total of 5 meters.
+If neither side pulls the other the 5 meters, whichever side has pulled the other the furthest at the end of 30 minutes wins.

+Aftermath

-After the 30-minute time limit expires, one side is declared the victors, and they are allowed to climb on top of their rope to celebrate.
+After one side is declared the victors, they are allowed to climb on top of their rope to celebrate.
 It is customary for participants to cut apart the rope, and take a length of it as a token, and so throngs of people using tools ranging from their pocket knives, scissors and hacksaws set on the rope, cutting lengths of it to commemorate the festival.